 Each insurance year begins on August 1 and ends on the following July 31.
-Enrollment periods are fall: August-December (for 5 months) and spring/summer: January-July (for 7 months).
+Enrollment periods for F-1 students are fall: August-December (for 5 months) and spring/summer: January-July (for 7 months).

-Student charges are added to the Bursar account for payment with fall and spring fees and can be viewed in CheckMarq.
+Student charges are added to their Bursar account for payment with fall and spring fees and can be viewed in CheckMarq.

-Scholars are required to purchase the insurance through the OIE by check or credit card.
+Scholars are required to purchase their insurance and insurance for their dependents through the OIE by cash or check upon arrival.